ahmedgamal17/android_device_samsung_j1pop3g/README.md

 Copyright 2014 - The CyanogenMod Project
 ===================================

-Device configuration for Samsung Galaxy Core Prime SM-J110H (j1pop3g)
+Device configuration for Samsung Galaxy j1 ace SM-J110H (j1pop3g)

 		instruction how to build